 - Strong plant identification skills, with ability to learn Pacific Northwest native and invasive plants and educate others on proper identification.

-- Experience in proper use of hand tools and conducting routine maintenance of tools, including backpack sprayers, EZ Ject lances, injection guns, brushcutters, and other restoration equipment
+- Experience in proper use of hand tools and conducting routine maintenance of tools such as backpack sprayers, EZ Ject lances, brushcutters, and other standard restoration equipment.

 - Ability to work long days wearing a 30-pound backpack and applying herbicide to targeted invasive plant species.

-- Washington State Pesticide Applicator’s License with an aquatic endorsement and/or the ability to obtain prior to date of employment.
+- Washington State Pesticide Applicator’s License with an aquatic and right of way endorsement and/or the ability to obtain prior to date of employment.

-- Experience surveying vegetation and using a GPS device.
+- Experience surveying vegetation and using a GPS device or mobile application.

-- Relevant post-secondary education or experience in a natural resource field.
+- Relevant post-secondary education or experience in a natural resource or land management field.

 LOCATION AND SCHEDULE

-The restoration crew is based out of the Greenway Trust Field Office at Lake Sammamish State Park in Issaquah, WA and will work on surrounding public lands.
-The restoration crew works a 10-hour workday, on a Tuesday-Friday schedule, with occasional Saturday volunteer events.
-The position is currently scheduled to run from late-February into November 2019 with a possible extension thereafter.
+The Restoration Crew is based out of the Greenway Trust Field Office at Lake Sammamish State Park in Issaquah, WA and will work on surrounding public lands.
+The Restoration Crew works a 10-hour workday, on a Tuesday-Friday schedule, with occasional Saturday volunteer events.
+The position is currently scheduled to run from late-February into November 2020 with a possible extension thereafter.
 This position is contingent upon funding secured by the Greenway Trust.

 Please reference which position you are applying to in your cover letter.
-The cover letter should have 2-3 examples of why you want to work for the Greenway Trust, your experiences in working with a team in an outdoor environment, and how your work ethic will help the Greenway Trust reach their goals in restoration ecology.
-This position is open until filled, but priority will be given to applications received by January 31, 2019.
+The cover letter should indicate why you want to work for the Greenway Trust, your experiences in working with a team in an outdoor environment, and how your work ethic will help the Greenway Trust reach their goals in restoration ecology.
+This position is open until filled, but priority will be given to applications received by January 22, 2020.
 Email cover letter, resume, references, and any materials you wish to share that are related to your ecological restoration experience to: firstname.lastname@example.org

 *No phone calls please.

-The Greenway Trust Stewardship Program provides long-term stewardship of public and private land in the Mountains to Sound Greenway, which includes nearly 900,000 acres of public lands from Puget Sound to Central Washington.
-The Greenway Trust works closely with federal, state, county and city agencies, nonprofit partners, AmeriCorps conservation corps programs, and volunteers to complete ecological restoration (tree plantings, invasive plant survey and removal, riparian restoration, reforestation), forest road removal and road-to-trail conversion, trail maintenance and construction, and technical design, fundraising, implementation, and post-project maintenance.
+The Greenway Trust Stewardship Program provides long-term stewardship of public lands in the Mountains to Sound Greenway, which consists of over 900,000 acres of public lands along Interstate 90 from Seattle to Central Washington.
+The Greenway Trust works on federal, state, county, city and private lands completing tree plantings, invasive plant removal, riparian restoration, logging road removal, trail maintenance and construction, and a host of other stewardship activities.